John Lewis & Partners: 2010s

 In 2014 John Lewis announced its intention to anchor a £1bn extension of the Westfield London shopping centre in Shepherd's Bush, west London.
 The store number 50 opened in March 2018.

 In September 2015 John Lewis purchased 129-133 North Street in Brighton, a building occupied by Boots and other shops.

 In September 2016, John Lewis unveiled its plans for the Brighton store which was expected to open in late 2018, but plans for the store were scrapped in May 2017.
 In November 2016 John Lewis initiated their internal resource-led "Project ā" to increase profitability across several product ranges.
-Currently, the project efforts are focused on their Baby & Child range.
+The project efforts were focused on their Baby & Child range.
 A new store in Cheltenham opened 2018 in the former Beechwood Shopping Centre.

 On 4 September 2018 John Lewis underwent a major rebrand to become John Lewis & Partners.
 Waitrose underwent a similar rebrand.
 In October 2018 recruitment website Indeed named John Lewis & Partners as the UK's eighth best private sector employer, based on millions of employee ratings and reviews.

 John Lewis started a trial in 2013 labelling the lifetime electricity costs of its household goods.
 John Lewis opened a store as the showpiece of the Bond Street retail development in the cathedral city of Chelmsford, Essex in 2016.
 In October 2017 the remodelled and extended Westgate Shopping Centre reopened in the medieval university city of Oxford, with a large John Lewis as the development's anchor store.

 In 2018 John Lewis announced that its profits including Waitrose for the six months to 28 July dropped 99% from the previous year to £1.2m, and warned that full-year profits would be substantially lower.
 The company said that the drop was due to lower margins as "This year there has been twice as many extravaganza days as there were a year ago and actually the discounts have been even deeper" and "We're never knowingly undersold at John Lewis, so of course we are matching that, and that affects margins."
 Not being undersold was an "extremely valuable" promise.
 The drop in profits was reported to be "sparking concerns it could be the next high street retailer faced with closure", following the closure of many British retail chains.